bouhvli/simple_shell/README.md

 - how to work with pid and ppid
 - how to manipulate the env varaibles
 - how to create processes.
+- how to use the three prototypes of main